 - Learn your rep’s communication preferences.
 Some people respond better to impromptu phone calls, while others prefer text, email, or instant messenger.

 - Find time for the team to get together quarterly.

 - Be sure your reps have the appropriate high-speed Internet access, a quiet dedicated workspace with a door, and a laptop with higher processor speeds.

-- Establish key performance indicators, standards, goals, and metrics to hold them accountable to results.
+- Establish key performance indicators, standards, goals, and metrics to hold them accountable for results.